-I record a section of a video for each part of the song where I explain and show you, measure by measure, how to play each chord, rhythm, chord progression, and each phrase of the melody in detail.
-Next, I show you how to play a few measures of the song at a slow tempo, then another few, until finally you have learned the entire section.
+I record a section of a video for each part of the song where I explain and show you, measure by measure, how to play each chord, rhythm, and phrase of the melody in detail.

-To go along with my video explanations, you also have the sheet music with standard notation, guitar tabs, and chord charts grouped according to the skill level of the lesson.
+To go along with my explanations in the videos, you have the sheet music with standard notation, guitar tabs, and chord charts grouped according to the type of the lesson.
 Also, there are links to each composer’s biography, and links to YouTube so you can listen to the original recordings.
-Whenever possible, I put links to English translations of the lyrics in case you want to know what the lyrics are about.

 There are more than 100 lessons waiting for you.
 Pick up your guitar, choose a lesson, and start learning now!

-This level deals mainly with rhythms and chord progressions.
-You will learn how to play and sing the songs, and you will also be taught how to play the melody of some songs.
+These lessons deal mainly with rhythms and chord progressions.
+You will learn how to play and sing the songs, and you will also learn how to play the melody of some songs.
 The lessons are written in standard notation and come with guitar tabs and chord diagrams when needed.

 To get started in this level, you should have some practice on dissonant chords, bar chords, chord changes, and basic fingerstyle technique.
 Ability to read basic rhythms is desirable.
 Experience equivalente to 1 to 2 years of guitar study.

-In addition to all things shown in the Beginner level, you will learn how to play small solo parts like introductions and interludes.
+In addition to all things taught at the Basic level, you will learn how to play small solo parts like introductions and interludes.
 Most of the time these small solos are real parts of the song written for solo guitar, other times I have created small introductions to fill the arrangement.

 To start in this level, you should have some practice in solo guitar arrangements, about 2 to 3 years of practice in classical guitar or finger style.
 The lessons are written in standard notation with guitar tabs and chord diagrams.